SwedbankPay/developer.swedbankpay.com/payments/card-payments/after-payment.md

 ### Options after posting a payment

-* `Abort`: It is possible to abort the process, if the payment has no successful transactions.
-[See the PATCH payment description][abort].
+* *Abort:* It is possible to abort the process if the payment has no successful transactions.
+[See the Abort description here][abort].
 * If the payment shown above is done as a two phase (`Authorization`), you will need to implement the `Capture` and `Cancel` requests.
 * For `reversals`, you will need to implement the [Reversal request][reversal].